Call us before the numbers build up – there is no need to go through the discomfort of flea bites.

 Floors and any furnishings in close contact or used by your pet should be vacuumed before being treated.
 This is to stimulate the pupae to emerge as adult fleas.
 After vacuuming the areas, the vacuum cleaner bag must be disposed of immediately to reduce the spreading of fleas.

-Application of liquid spray – that is of low toxicity to mammals – to the flea harbourages, particularly the areas where pets rest or sleep, will eliminate resident flea populations.
+Normally our approach is to apply high quality liquid spray that is of low toxicity to mammals to the flea harbourages, particularly the areas where pets rest or sleep, will eliminate resident flea populations.

 To reduce any risk of flea reinfestation, the pets’ bedding needs to be washed and all pets treated with appropriate flea treatments.